Author: Stefan Palm Date Posted: 15 August 2018

 Coring can be undertaken fix a problem such as waterlogged or compacted soils but it can also be done as a matter of maintenance, on a yearly basis to improve overall lawn health and to reduce water and nutrient requirements during the warm months.

-While you can core at any time during the year, September is one of the best months.
+While you can core at any time during the year, August and September are two of the best months.
 The increasing daytime temperatures will mean your lawn will be showing signs of coming out of winter dormancy and the winter rains will mean the soil will still be quite soft, allowing the core tines to go deeper into the soil.

 Coring is not a complicated process but I would recommend using a coring machine rather than trying to do it with a hand style corer.
 Coring machines can be hired from most hire shops if you want to tackle the project yourself, or you may want to employ the services of a contractor to do it for you.
 Contractors generally use a much heavier machine than the type you would hire and because of that, the coring tines go much deeper and therefore do a better job.